-If only it were that way.
-I find that it can be a little bit lonely on the journey and after you get into it, tough.
-People will start to notice what you're doing, but you don't feel like you're fully there, and it seems like there is this all-or-nothing thing so that you're not the hypocrite that uses plastic wrap one day after you've brought your little reusable baggies for two weeks, or you can't manage the reusable bags one week and you reluctantly accept some plastic because you forgot but you can't go back home and grab them.
-Corporations and their waste loom, watching others throw plastic water bottles in the trash at lunch sits with you into the afternoon, someone rolls their eyes when you say you have your own cutlery, so no thanks to the plastic.
-There's a lot of reasons to lose the heart behind it all.
+If only it were so easy to stay on the course and moving forward!
+I find that it can be a little bit lonely on the journey and after you've really gotten into it, tough.
+People will start to notice what you're doing, but you don't feel like you're fully there, and it seems like there is this all-or-nothing thinking surrounding a lot of it.
+It's polarizing.
+It's exhausting.
+You worry that suddenly you're shown to be a hypocrite because one day you need to opt for the convenience route on something you've been working so hard at.
+Corporations and their ongoing mountains of waste start to loom.
+Watching others throw plastic water bottles in the garbage after a lunch break starts to grate on you into the afternoon.
+Someone rolls their eyes when you say you have your own cutlery and refuse the plastic.
+I could go on - and on!
+There are a lot of reasons to lose the heart behind it all.
+It's really tiring sometimes.
 So, if I could, I'd play you a song.
-You're doin great, and this is all part of it.
+You're doin' great, and this is all part of it.

-What's a Waste Audit?
+So, what's a Waste Audit?

 But your trashcan does!

 An audit is basically a collection of data to inform decision making.
 You are going to be looking at your trash, mentally or physically sorting it into categories, and then making decisions that will inform planning and next steps.